playfulsparkle/oc3_cod_fee/README.md

 ### Playful Sparkle - COD fee
 - Adds a customizable fee to the total when **Cash on Delivery (COD)** is selected during checkout.
 - Configurable fee options: fixed amount to be added to the total order value.
-- Easy setup via the OpenCart interface.
+- Easy setup via the OpenCart 3.x interface.
-- Compatible with OpenCart v3.x.
+- Compatible with OpenCart 3.x.

 ---

 ## Installation Instructions

-### Important note

-OpenCart requires all extension package filenames to end in the `.ocmod.zip` format for successful installation.
-Although the `ps_cod_fee` extension is not technically an `OCMOD` (since it contains all the required files to work properly without any `OCMOD` modifications), the package still needs to follow this naming convention to ensure compatibility with OpenCart's installer.

 ### 1. Download the Extension
 Download the latest **Playful Sparkle - COD fee** release from this repository.